 It may be in your interest to do all that you can to defend yourself from any sex-related charges that you are facing.
 Some choose to employ a lawyer who can help them prepare for their upcoming court date.

-For a free legal consultation with a Prostitution and Sex Crime Lawyer serving McKinney, call (214) 696-9253
+For a free legal consultation with a Prostitution and Sex Crime Lawyer in McKinney, call (214) 696-9253

 - Formulate a strategy for your defense, based on the facts and evidence in your case